-The smell of camphor also repels mice, but since most humans dislike the smell it’s not a solution you’d want to use in the living areas of your home.
-But, for less-accessible or seldom used areas like attics and sheds, put mothballs in an old sock and hang them near windows or vents.
+The smell of camphor also repels mice.
+Since most humans dislike the scent, it’s not a solution you’d want to use your home’s living areas.
+For less-accessible or seldom used areas like attics and sheds, put mothballs in an old sock and hang them near windows or vents.
 By hanging them, you’ll keep them out of the reach of pets and children while their smell will still make mice think twice before entering.
 (Another alternative is to fill those nylons with used kitty litter but, personally, I’d rather smell mothballs.)

 Get Mice Out Of Your Walls

-If that’s too long for you to wait, consider placing traps along the wall on pantry shelves, under sinks, and in the garage, basement and attic.
-It’s a good idea to wear rubber gloves when placing the traps; not only will this protect your skin, but it prevents the traps from picking up your scent, which mice know to avoid.
+If that’s too long for you to wait, consider placing traps along the wall on pantry shelves, under sinks, and in the garage, basement, and attic.
+It’s a good idea to wear rubber gloves when placing the traps to keep them from picking up your scent, which mice know to avoid.

 As for which kind of trap to use, that’s up to you.
-Some people find glue traps ghastly because rodents occasionally to chew off their own limbs to get free.
-Others find the spring-loaded traps pose too great a danger for their pets and children.
-The decision really comes down to your own preference.
+Some people find glue traps ghastly because rodents occasionally to chew off their limbs to get free.
+Others feel the spring-loaded traps pose too great of a danger to their pets and children.

 You can make either type of trap more attractive to mice by baiting it with a dab of peanut butter.
 (Surprisingly, mice aren’t that interested in cheese.)
 Check your traps daily and, while wearing gloves, discard those that have done their job.